 I have been dreaming of homesteading and moving to off-grid land for years.
-If I can pull this off, I will have a mortgage-free place to retire.
+Much of my free time was spent browsing "land for sale" ads.
 I chose a small piece of land on top of a West Virginia mountain ridge.
 It includes a plywood "hunting cabin" that we lovingly refer to as The Shack.

 This New Year